PetarStoykov/PetarStoykov/README.md

 * 🌍  I'm based in Sofia, Bulgaria
 * ✉️  You can contact me at [p.stoykov122@gmail.com](mailto:p.stoykov122@gmail.com)
-* 🧠  I'm learning UI5, JavaScript
+* 🧠  I'm currently learning JavaScript.
 * ⚡  I'm basically Spider-Man at this point..Look at our names, they're the same!

 ### Skills